 After a consumer is paid from the Guaranty Fund, the responsible registered contractor is obligated to reimburse the Fund with interest within 30 days.
-Failure to repay the Fund may result in administrative fines, revocation of the contractor's registration, and in extreme cases, criminal prosecution.
+Failure to repay the Fund may result in administrative fines, revocation of the contractor's registration, and possible criminal prosecution.

 To apply to the Fund, you must file a claim application within six months of the court judgment date or arbitration award.
-You must also demonstrate that all reasonable efforts to collect the judgment have been exhausted, as defined by state regulations (201 CMR 14.00).
+You must also demonstrate that all reasonable efforts to collect the judgment have been exhausted, as defined by applicable regulation, 201 CMR 14.00.

 How to Access the Guaranty Fund:

 To qualify for payment from the Fund, a homeowner must be able to prove that: